nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `exit`

-### Next session
+### Next Session

-Pupilist helps to organise your session timings automatically, no need for commands for this feature!<br>
+Pupilist helps to organise your session timings automatically.
+No command is required for this feature.
-It will show you this feature on launch of the application and when you use the [`list`](#listing-all-persons--list) command.
+This feature is shown on launch of the application and when the [`list`](#listing-all-persons--list) command is used.

-Pupilist takes your current device time and sees the sessions that are upcoming if you have any,<br>
-then shows you the name of the student and the session timing.
-If you don't have any sessions with anyone, <br>
-it will also tell you that there are no next session timing.
+Pupilist takes your current device time and sees the sessions that are upcoming if you have any, then shows you the name of the student and the session timing.
+If you don't have any sessions with anyone, it will also tell you that there are no next session timing.

 ![next session feature](images/next_session.png)